torvalds/linux/Documentation/driver-api/usb/usb.rst

 Unless noted otherwise, the ioctl requests described here will update the modification time on the usbfs file to which they are applied (unless they fail).
-A return of zero indicates success; otherwise, a standard USB error code is returned.
-(These are documented in ``Documentation/usb/error-codes.txt`` in your kernel sources.)
+A return of zero indicates success; otherwise, a standard USB error code is returned (These are documented in :ref:`usb-error-codes`).

 Each of these files multiplexes access to several I/O streams, one per endpoint.
 Each device has one control endpoint (endpoint zero) which